Seshadri constants of parabolic vector bundles: Introduction

 In Section \ref{properties-sc}, we prove several properties of parabolic Seshadri constants.
-We define the notion of multipoint Seshadri constants for the usual vector bundles and relate it to the parabolic Seshadri constants.
-We also compute parabolic Seshadri constants of symmetric powers (see Theorem \ref{thm-sym}) and tensor products (see Theorem \ref{thm-tensor}).
-Some examples and questions are mentioned in Section \ref{examples}.
+We define the notion of multi-point Seshadri constants for the usual vector bundles and relate it to the parabolic Seshadri constants.

+One of the results proved in this section describes how parabolic Seshadri constants can be computed using restriction to curves. \begin{thm*}[Theorem \ref{thm3.2}] Let $E_{\ast}$ be a parabolic nef vector bundle on a smooth irreducible complex projective variety $X$, and let $E'\,\longrightarrow\, Y$ be the corresponding orbifold bundle over $Y$ (see Section \ref{orbifold}).
+Then